 The University reserves the right to withdraw or modify courses of instruction at any time.
 Review of academic, financial, and other considerations leads to changes in the policies, rules, and regulations applicable to students, and the University therefore reserves the right to make changes at any time.
-These changes may affect such matters as tuition and all other fees, degrees and programs offered (including the modification or possible elimination of degrees and programs), degree and other academic requirements, academic policies, rules pertaining to student conduct and discipline, fields or areas of concentration, and other rules and regulations applicable to students.
+These changes may affect such matters as tuition and all other fees, degrees and programs offered (including the modification or possible elimination of degrees and programs), degree and other academic requirements, academic policies, rules pertaining to students.
 While every effort has been made to ensure that this catalog is accurate and up-to-date, it may include typographical or other errors.
 Changes are periodically made to this publication and will be incorporated in new editions.
 Please check with the Registrar's Office for up-to-date information at (671) 735-2207 Phone, (671) 735-2203 -Fax or www.uog.edu.